C-1995-O1-HALE-POPP/SP24-CS225git/README.md

-# CS 225: Data Structures Assignment Repository
+# CS 225: Data Structures SP24
 This repository contains all labs and mps for CS225 in Spring 2024.

 Course webpage: https://courses.engr.illinois.edu/cs225/